Document Classification: Theoretical Exploratory Paper

 Historical Lineage: The Tradition of Self-OS Engineering

-Benjamin Franklin in the 18th century established 13 virtues and managed himself daily through checklists.
-By habitualizing temperance, silence, order, resolution... he achieved success as diplomat, inventor, and philosopher.
+Benjamin Franklin (1706–1790) in the 18th century established 13 virtues and managed himself daily through checklists, as documented in his autobiography.
+By habitualizing temperance, silence, order, resolution, and other virtues, he achieved success as diplomat, inventor, and philosopher.

 Stoic philosophy practitioners emphasized daily introspection and self-discipline.
-Marcus Aurelius's Meditations records how he systematized himself while bearing the heavy responsibility of emperor.
+Marcus Aurelius's Meditations (written 161–180 CE), a series of personal writings never intended for publication, records how he systematized himself while bearing the heavy responsibility of Roman Emperor.

 Contemporary Significance: Self-Defense in the Information Overload Era